-At a meeting on March 6, 2018, the Executive Board, acting pursuant to the authorization granted at the annual shareholders' meeting on June 14, 2017, granted 18,000 warrants to members of the Supervisory Board, each entitling the holder to subscribe to a defined number of ordinary shares with a par value of €0.03, at a price of €13.55.
-The warrants are exercisable subject to the following conditions: the Supervisory Board member shall have attended at least 75% of the Supervisory Board meetings held during the period preceding the exercise of the warrants or, as the case may be, the date the holder ceases to be part of the Group, and the market value of a share shall be at least equal to €40.
-The holders subscribed to the warrants at the end of the subscription period, on June 7, 2018.
+At a meeting on March 6, 2018, the Executive Board, acting pursuant to the authorization granted at the annual shareholders' meeting on June 14, 2017, granted 18,000 founders' warrants to members of the Supervisory Board, each entitling the holder to subscribe to a defined number of ordinary shares with a par value of €0.03, at a price of €13.55.
+The holders subscribed to the warrants at the end of the subscription period on June 7, 2018.

-At the same meeting, the Executive Board, acting pursuant to the authorization granted at the annual shareholders' meeting on June 14, 2017, granted 10,000 warrants to an external consultant of the Company, each entitling the holder to subscribe to a defined number of ordinary shares with a par value of €0.03, at a price of €13.55.
-The warrants are exercisable subject to the market value of a share being at least equal to €40.
+At the same meeting, the Executive Board, acting pursuant to the authorization granted at the annual shareholders' meeting on June 14, 2017, granted 10,000 founders' warrants, to an external consultant to the Company, each entitling the holder to subscribe to a defined number of ordinary shares with a par value of €0.03, at a price of € 13.55.
 The holder subscribed to the warrants at the end of the subscription period, on June 7, 2018.

-At a meeting on July 27, 2018, the Executive Board, acting pursuant to the authorization granted at the annual shareholders' meeting on May 23, 2018, granted 5,820 warrants to an external consultant of the Company, each entitling the holder to subscribe to a defined number of ordinary shares with a par value of €0.03, at a price of €16.102.
-The warrants are exercisable subject to the market value of a share being at least equal to €40.
+At a meeting on July 27, 2018, the Executive Board, acting pursuant to the authorization granted at the annual shareholders' meeting on May 23, 2018, granted 5,820 warrants to an external consultant to the Company, each entitling the holder to subscribe to a defined number of ordinary shares with a par value of €0.03, at a price of €16.102.
 The holder subscribed to the warrants at the end of the subscription period, on October 31, 2018.